The best shampoo bars that hydrate and nourish all hair types

 Reasons to avoid

 I followed this shampoo bar with the matching conditioning bar and I was pleased with the results.
 Be warned though, that this shampoo bar doesn’t create much of a lather or foam.
-That’s due to the fact that it’s sulfate-free and therefore doesn’t have the foaming agents in it—but that doesn’t make it any less effective and instead makes it much kinder to the scalp and less likely to dry it out or cause irritation.
+That’s due to the fact that it’s sulfate-free and therefore doesn’t have the foaming agents in it—but that doesn’t make it any less effective, and instead makes it much kinder on the scalp and less likely to dry it out or cause irritation.

 This is another bar that also doesn’t have much of a scent, but that’s not necessarily a problem, it’s just down to personal preference.
 However, it did leave my hair feeling soft, smooth, and manageable with a great shine to boot, and ready to be styled with curly hair tips to keep frizz at bay.